OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

   ─➤ liquidity simple.liq
   Main contract Simple
   File "simple.tz" generated
-  If tezos is compiled, you may want to typecheck with:
-    tezos-client typecheck script simple.tz

 The ``liquidity`` compiler will try to compile any file with a ``.liq`` extension provided on the command line.